hasibzunair/unconventional-wisdom/README.md

 # Intro

 This repo contain all the files used for the bengali handwritten digit recognition challenge.
-The files are placed in folders as follows(except for the notebooks) :
+The files are placed in folders as follows:

-- Jupyeter notebooks for the codes
+- Jupyter notebooks for the codes *codes*
-- the trained models
+- the trained models  *models*
-- the labelled csv file of the output acheived from the test set
+- the labelled csv file of the output acheived from the test set *csv files*
-- image of random digits from the test set with top three prediction labels
+- image of random digits from the test set with top three prediction labels *results*

+# Dependencies

+I have created a virtual environment in Pycharm with the necessary libraries needed.
+Also, all of these models are trained on CPU of Dell Inspiron 7537 with Linux distro (ubuntu 14.04 LTS) OS.

 # Results